sdiehl/wiwinwlh/tutorial.md

 provides, including non-exhaustive patterns and complex arithmetic properties that require external SMT solvers to verify.
-For instance LiquidHaskell can statically verify that a function that operates over a ``Maybe a`` is always given a ``Just`` or that an arithmetic functions always yields an Int that is even positive number.
+For instance LiquidHaskell can statically verify that a function that operates over a ``Maybe a`` is always given a ``Just`` or that an arithmetic function always yields an Int that is an even positive number.

 LiquidHaskell analyses the modules and discharges proof obligations